emanuelpps/EP-Music-Player/README.md

 ## EP Music Player

-EP Music Player es una aplicación web desarrollada utilizando HTML5, CSS3, Bootstrap, ReactJS Fetch API, API Context y Framer Motion.
+EP Music Player is a web application developed using HTML5, CSS3, Bootstrap, ReactJS Fetch API, API Context, and Framer Motion.

-## Características
+## Features

- - Accede a una lista de reproduccion predefinida
+- Access a predefined playlist.
- - Crea una lista perzonalizada
+- Create a personalized playlist.
- - Se puede controlar facilemente la reproduccion, saltando a la siguiente pista o volviendo a la anterior
+- Easily control playback by skipping to the next track or going back to the previous one.
- - Pausa o reanuda repoduccion
+- Pause or resume playback.
- - Marca con "Like" las canciones que te gustan, agregandolas automaticamente a tu lista de reproduccion.
+- "Like" your favorite songs, automatically adding them to your playlist.